artecs-group/nmf-dpcpp/openmp/README.md

-# nmf-openmp
-Non-negative Matrix Factorization algorithm implemented in OpenMP
+# Non-negative Matrix Factorization for OpenMP

 ## Run
 Use the 'OMP_TARGET_OFFLOAD' env variable to run over GPU, and the 'LIBOMPTARGET_PLUGIN' for selecting the backend.